 Step 3: After you cut off the bottom, sew a double seam along the bottom of the bag.
 After some trial and error I discovered that the best needle for the task is a vinyl/leather needle.
 The stuff doesn't seem really tough, but I guess the plastic is enough to make it not work too well with other types.
 Also, I apologize for the blurriness of this photo, Deuce was my photographer, and the light was not optimal in my sewing area for a good shot.
 I think she did pretty well, considering.
 Anyway, because I wanted the bottom of the bag to be squared, after I sewed the bottom seam, I also sewed perpendicularly across the bottom seam on each edge to make square bottom corners.
 No photo of that, sorry.

-pretty bag that you are re-using, like some of the bird-seed bags have lovely designs on them, or if you really like the funky look of a dog-food bag, by all means, flip it around before you start to sew, so your design is on the outside.
+Step 4: Now you have a basic bag shape, so turn it inside out (or right side in, if you prefer) so t hat the seams are on the inside, anyway.
+I didn't want my tote to scream "DOG FOOD!" so I put the label and stuff on the inside of the bag.
+If you have a really pretty bag that you are re-using, like some of the bird-seed bags have lovely designs on them, or if you really like the funky look of a dog-food bag, by all means, flip it around before you start to sew, so your design is on the outside.
 Your bag, your choice.
 Fold down the top edge, in any event.

 Finally, sew along the edges to close up the strap.

-that are a nice size.
+Step 6: Now take the folded up strap portion and cut it into straps that are a nice size.
 I found that the right size was half of the strap that I had just made.
 If you need it longer, you might need to sew another piece of strap.
 To attach the strap, you need to slip the ends of the strap under the folded down edge of the bag, then sew around the top of the bag.
 That will attach the straps, and finish the edge of the bag.
 When the top is stitched down, flip the straps up, and sew across the top of the strap, so they go the right way.
 You can also reinforce this connection with a little square of sewing.
 Your choice, although I've never had one go on me before, on the other totes I've made, They do look good, though.

 Monday, June 1, 2009